 A claimant’s weekly benefit rate under PEUC will be the same amount the claimant receives under regular UI or PUA benefits.
 Individuals eligible for PEUC are also eligible for the $300 supplemental Pandemic Unemployment Compensation through September 6, 2021.

 PEUC benefits are paid the same as regular UI benefits, that is claimants will receive benefits either by direct deposit or debit card.

 Qualifying for Pandemic Emergency Unemployment Compensation

 PEUC is only available to regular UI recipients; it is not available to PUA recipients.
 And the UI claimant must first exhaust 26 weeks of regular UI benefits and continue to be unemployed to qualify for PEUC.

 WHEN A REGULAR UI CLAIMANT’S BENEFIT YEAR HAS NOT EXPIRED

-- When a regular UI claimant has exhausted their 26 weeks of benefits, they will receive a letter from NYS DOL advising them to begin certifying to receive the additional 13 weeks of benefits.
+- When a regular UI claimant has exhausted their 26 weeks of benefits, they will receive a letter from NYS DOL advising them to begin certifying to receive the additional weeks of PEUC benefits.